Credit CardsArticles

 U.S. Bank FlexPerks5 years

-With most major airlines, your miles never expire — however, American Airlines and British Airways are the two major exceptions.
+With most major airlines, your miles never expire.
+However, there are two notable exceptions: American Airlines and British Airways.
 Earning and redeeming miles on a semi-regular basis will keep your miles from expiring with these two programs.

-Generally, any miles you earn and deposit into your frequent flyer account remain available even if you close your co-branded credit card.
+Typically, any miles that you earn and deposit into your frequent flyer account remain available to you even if you close your co-branded airline credit card.

 Airline programWhen do miles expire?